-- (i) Why have teenagers started consuming contraband and have not remained satisfied with nicotine consumption only ? - (a) It is cheaper than the cigarettes - (b) It does not have harmful impact on health - (c) People consuming contraband are not looked down upon by the society - (d) Not mentioned in the passage - (ii) Why are locally manufactured cigarettes sold at a lower price ? - (a) Because they are popular - (b) No tax is levied on these cigarettes - (c) The manufacturers of these cigarettes intend to capture a bigger market share - (d) They have a limited market and therefore cannot be sold at a higher price - (iii) Which of the following is false in context of the passage ? - (a) Most of the smokers start smoking at an early age - (b) Smoking leads to psychological diseases leading to a weak memory
+(iv) Why have teenagers started consuming contraband and have not remained satisfied with nicotine consumption only ?

+- (a) It is cheaper than the cigarettes - (b) It does not have harmful impact on health - (c) People consuming contraband are not looked down upon by the society - (d) Not mentioned in the passage - (v) Why are locally manufactured cigarettes sold at a lower price ? - (a) Because they are popular - (b) No tax is levied on these cigarettes - (c) The manufacturers of these cigarettes intend to capture a bigger market share - (d) They have a limited market and therefore cannot be sold at a higher price - (vi) Find the word which is most nearly the same in meaning as the word 'nascent'. - (vii) According to the passage the smokers can quit smoking by - (viii) Initially, smoking starts from curiosity but soon becomes a habit. is another big reason for minors taking up smoking. - (ix) Who ignores the statutory warning inscribed on the pack of cigarettes ? - (x) Find the word which is most nearly the same in meaning as the word 'annually'.